 Take a cue from luxury hotels that dress their beds in all white linens and introduce a hint of glamour with a mirrored nightstand like this sophisticated bedroom featured at The Cross Design.

-Satin Silver White Shade Double Gourd Lamp, Astoria Cotton Duvet Bedding Sets, Jeslyn White Tufted Headboard (currently not available), Antique Silver 3-Drawer Mirrored Nightstand
+Satin Silver White Shade Double Gourd Lamp, Astoria Cotton Duvet Bedding Sets, Jeslyn White Tufted Headboard, Antique Silver 3-Drawer Mirrored Nightstand

 Image credits: Darryl Carter, Milton Development, Palmer Weiss, The Cross Design